brikrey67/js-history/readme.md

 ![Browser Market Share 2009-2015](https://upload.wikimedia.org/wikipedia/commons/8/86/Usage_share_of_web_browsers_%28Source_StatCounter%29.svg)

 - This turbulent history has resulted in some of the more interesting features of JavaScript including:
-  - The thriving open source community with extemely powerful tools (jQuery, Express, React, Babel etc).
+  - The thriving open source community with extremely powerful tools (jQuery, Express, React, Babel etc).
   - Extremely powerful runtimes as a result of competition between browser makers.
   - Language details that seem odd (`==` and `===`).
-  - Occasional browser inconsitencies.
+  - Occasional browser inconsistencies.
   - Ambiguous syntax

 Note: Check out [Can I Use..](https://caniuse.com/) for detailed info on browser support of JS features.